 Expansion across the North Shore

 In 2007, the Society expanded its services to include the District of West Vancouver and changed its name to The North Shore Restorative Justice Society (NSRJS).
 The Society remains a well-developed, grassroots restorative justice group.
-NSRJS now features two main programs: The Restorative Response Program and the Circles in Schools Initiative.
+NSRJS now features two main programs: The Restorative Response Program and the Schools Initiative, which was established in 2013.
 NSRJS enjoys strong partnerships with other community agencies, the RCMP, West Vancouver Police Department, and North Vancouver School District.
 The Society’s ability to serve the citizens of the North Shore has been made possible through the commitment of Volunteer Facilitators and Board Members as well as caring staff and community partners.